 Republican.
 She was a delegate to the Republican National Convention in

-the right to vote.
+to vote.
 She worked hard in the presidential campaign of

 Herbert Hoover, traveling around the country speaking on behalf of